 - What will my treatment include?

 - Are you board certified?
-Click here [link: Physician Directory] for a listing of board certified Orthopedic physicians at St. Clair Hospital.
+Click here for a listing of board certified orthopedic surgeons and neurosurgeons at St. Clair Hospital.

 - When will I be able to resume day-to-day activities?

 - How often will I need to follow-up with my surgeon?

 Treatments for back injuries

 The goal is to control the pain, promote healing and prevent complications.
 Surgery is not uncommon but is not always needed.
 Rest, ice, heat, physical therapy, and anti-inflammatory drugs are usually the first line of dense.
 Back braces may also be used.

 - Laminectomy – Removal of the lamina, a portion of the bone located on the back of the vertebrae.
 A portion of a herniated disc also might be removed, depending on the injury.